Angles6230/Certification-Notes/CCNA Study.md

 	outside global - ip addr of outside host from perspective of outside network These two are usually the same
-	If you try to map more than one Private IP to public IP, it will be rejected Dynamic NAT
+	If you try to map more than one Private IP to public IP, it will be rejected Allows for remote host to initiate a session from the internet Dynamic NAT
 	Router dynamically routes inside local to inside global as needed DHCP for NAT